josemotta/IoT.Starter.Pi.Thing/README.2.md

 	CPython version: 2.7.13
 	OpenSSL version: OpenSSL 1.0.1t  3 May 2016

 A known issue is that using this same binary with RPI Zero returns an segment fault error.
+Short memory?
 It is necessary further checks to figure out what happens in this case.

 ## Automatic operation